Year 7 Admissions

 In the past 12 years no appeal panel has ever instructed the school to make an offer of admission when the student in question achieved significantly low marks in the entrance tests.

 The school does not maintain a waiting list for Years 8 – 13 and only between September and December for Year 7 boys.
 In Year Casual Admissions are dealt with on a first-come, first-served basis.
-Places will not be held open.
+Places will not be held open once an offer has been made.

 Admission into Year 9 in June of each year